 - I used Jamaican sweet potatoes, but you can use any other white potato or even orange sweet potatoes.

-- As per Caribbean culture, meat is washed with lemon/lime/vinegar prior to seasoning.
+- As per Caribbean culture, meat is cleaned with lemon/lime/vinegar prior to seasoning.

 - Use 1 tablespoon dried thyme and ¼ teaspoon allspice if you can't obtain fresh thyme or pimento berries.